Contractor or Employee in the Philippines? The Label Won’t Save You

 A misclassification fight only happens when the classification was left open.
 An employer of record settles it in advance.
 With Zero-Ten Park as the EOR, your hire is a properly documented Filipino employee of our local entity from day one — SSS, PhilHealth, Pag-IBIG, 13th-month pay and BIR withholding all handled — while you direct their work as our client.

 Because they're employed by our Philippine entity and not by you, the "Australian employer" chain that pulled Pascua under the Act doesn't attach — and the Philippine classification is settled too, because they're a genuine local employee with full statutory benefits.
-There's no "is my contractor secretly an employee" landmine, because the answer is built in.
+There's no "is my contractor secretly an employee" landmine, because the answer is built in: they're an employee, employed correctly, locally.

 It's one of three ways to put a Filipino on your team — compared in full in our guide to employer of record Philippines vs contractor vs your own entity.
 Our teams sit in real offices at Cebu IT Park, Mandaue and Makati — not a mailbox.